-This sensitivity represents the impact of an immediate parallel shift of the Japanese and foreign government bond yield curves as of the end of March 2014, and the impact if swap rates were used instead of government bond yields.
+This sensitivity represents the impact of an immediate parallel shift of the Japanese and foreign government bond yield curves as of the end of March 2015, and the impact if swap rates were used instead of government bond yields.
 In each parallel shift sensitivity, adjusted net worth changes as the market value of bonds and other assets changes; this is not applicable to the case where swap rates are used.
 In each of the interest rate sensitivities, the value of existing business changes as interest rates, the discount rate, yields of new bonds to be purchased in the future as existing bonds mature, and the investment returns on stocks, real estate, and other assets change.
+The sensitivities are calculated for a 50bp increase and decrease rather than a 100bp increase and decrease as required in the MCEV Principles, considering the level of interest rates in Japan.
 Here, the sensitivity scenarios were made so that the parameters related to interest rate volatility were equal to those derived for the base case.
 Only the parameters related to the interest rate term structure were altered when scenarios were developed using the interest rate model.
 The floor for downward changes in interest rates was set at 0%.